CTSRD-CHERI/SIMTight/README.md

 SIMTight is a prototype GPGPU being developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1) to explore the use of [CHERI capabilities](http://cheri-cpu.org) in SIMT-style accelerators popularised by NVIDIA and AMD.
-The SIMTight SoC consists of a scalar CPU and a 32-lane 64-warp GPGPU sharing DRAM, both supporting the CHERI-RISC-V ISA.
+The default SIMTight SoC consists of a scalar CPU and a 32-lane 64-warp GPGPU sharing DRAM, both supporting the CHERI-RISC-V ISA.

 <img src="doc/SoC.svg" width="450">